LAMPSYORKU/NCOMMS_MaizeProduction/README.md

 ## src

 This folder contains all Jupyter Notebook Python codes.
 Below is a brief overview of the code contents, with detailed descriptions provided within the codes themselves.
+All codes are designed to be executable from start to finish within one minute.
 ### Scripts responsible for generating figures 1 through 10.
 All scripts tasked with generating figures begin with the prefix "figure_".